 Measuring and celebrating these achievements will help everyone appreciate their contribution and fully embed the new ways of working.

-This article is an abstract from the Change Associates report, Making Hybrid Working Work, which can be downloaded from the research section of this site.
+This article is an abstract from the Change Associates report, Making Hybrid Working Work.

 Image (c) Shutterstock | fizkes